-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held June 9, 2022.
-The Notice of Meeting, Proxy Statement and our 2021 Annual Report are available at: www.viewproxy.com/fidusinv/2022.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held June 8, 2023.

+The Notice of Meeting, Proxy Statement, and our 2022 Annual Report are available at: www.viewproxy.com/fidusinv/2023/.

+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH OF THE LISTED PROPOSALS.

+Proposal 1.
+The election for each of the nominees listed below to serve as a Class III Director until his successor has been duly elected and qualified.

+NOMINEES: FOR WITHHOLD AUTHORITY

+(1) Edward H. Ross

+(2) Raymond L. Anstiss, Jr.

+DO NOT PRINT IN THIS AREA (Shareholder Name & Address Data)

+I plan on attending the meeting \square

-] PLEA THE BOAH ASE SIGN, DATE AND RETURN PRO H OF THE LISTED PROPOSALS.
-K YOUR VOTE IN BLUE OR BLAC K INK A AS SHOWN HI ERE 🗵 1.
-The election for each of the nominees listed below to serve been duly elected and qualified. below to serve as a Class FOR WITHHOLD To approve a proposal to authorize the Company, subject to the approval of the Company's Board of Directors, to sell or otherwise issue shares of its common stock during the next year at a price below the Company's then current net asset value per share, subject to certain conditions as set forth in the proxy statement (including that the cumulative number of shares sold pursuant to such authority does not FOR 01 Thomas C. Lauer exceed 25% of its then outstanding common stock immediately prior to 02 Edward X. Tune 3. each such sale).
-In their discretion, the proxies are auth business as may properly come before thereof, including procedural matters of the meeting. re the meeting or any adjournment DO NOT PRINT IN THIS AREA (Shareholder Name & Address Data) THIS PROXY IS REVOCABLE AND W THE UNDERSIGNED BELOW; where "FOR" proposals 1 and 2 in accordance Company's board of directors.
-The undersigned acknowledges receipt fror this proxy of the Notice of Annual Meeting the Annual Meeting of Stockholders and th Note: Please sign exactly as your name or r are held jointly, each holder should sign.
-W attorney, trustee or guardian, please give fu corporation, please sign full corporate nam title as such.
-If signer Is a partnership, plea authorized person. no choice with the re- ment of stockh e 2021 An I plar names appe /hen signim Il title as si e by duly a se sign in p Is specified, It wi ecommendation of pany before the ex- olders, A Proxy S mual Report to Sto a on attending the var on this Proxy, ' g as executor, adr uch.
-If the signer i uuthorized officer, vartnership name h ll be voted of the eccution of tatement for ockholders. meeting □ When shares ninistrator, s a giving full CONTROL NUMBER gnature Si gnature (if held jointly) p PLEAS E DETACH ALONG PERFORATED LINE AND MAI IL IN 7 THE ENVELOPE PROVIDED. p
+Address Change/Comments: (If you noted any Address Changes and/or Comments above, please mark box.) \square osal 2.
+To approve a proposal to authorize the Company, subject to the approval of the Company's Board of Directors, to sell or otherwise issue shares of its common stock during the next year at a price below the Company's then current net asset value per share, subject to certain conditions as set forth in the proxy statement (including that the cumulative number of shares sold pursuant to such authority does not exceed 25% of its then outstanding common stock immediately prior to each such sale).

+ABSTAIN □

+Proposal 3.
+In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof, including procedural matters and matters relating to the conduct of the meeting.

+AGAINST □

+$FOR\square$

+THIS PROXY IS REVOCABLE AND WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED BELOW; where no choice Is specified, it will be voted "FOR" proposals 1 and 2 in accordance with the recommendation of the Company's board of directors.

+The undersigned acknowledges receipt from the Company before the execution of this proxy of the Notice of Annual Meeting of Stockholders, A Proxy Statement for the Annual Meeting of Stockholders, and the 2022 Annual Report to Stockholders

+Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.

+Date Signature

+Signature (i f held Jointly)

+$\,p\,$ Please detach along perforated line and mail in the envelope provided. $\,p\,$

+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.